Mikey Madison

 Mikaela Madison Rosberg (born March 25, 1999), known professionally as Mikey Madison, is an American actress.
+Her accolades include an Academy Award and a BAFTA Award, in addition to nominations for two Actor Awards, three Critics' Choice Awards, and a Golden Globe Award.

-She began her career acting in short films and received recognition for her role as a sullen teenager in the FX comedy series Better Things (2016–2022).
-Madison then played Manson family member Susan Atkins in Quentin Tarantino's Once Upon a Time in Hollywood (2019) and Amber Freeman in Scream (2022).
+Madison began her acting career as a teenager with roles in short films.
+Her first major role came as a sullen teenager in the FX comedy series Better Things (2016–2022).
+She made her film debut with a starring role in Liza, Liza, Skies Are Grey (2017), followed by supporting roles in Quentin Tarantino's Once Upon a Time in Hollywood (2019) and the slasher film Scream (2022).
+In 2024, she played the titular role in Sean Baker's Anora, which earned her the Academy Award for Best Actress and BAFTA Award for Best Actress in a Leading Role.

-For her breakthrough role as the titular stripper in Sean Baker's film Anora (2024), Madison earned several accolades, including an Academy Award and a BAFTA Award.
-She is the first member of Generation Z to win an acting Oscar.

 Early life

-Mikaela Madison Rosberg was born on March 25, 1999, in Los Angeles, California, as the third daughter and fourth child of five children of Michael and Tracy Rosberg.
-Both of her parents are psychologists with her father specialized in schizophrenia and her mother specialized in children.
+Mikaela Madison Rosberg was born on March 25, 1999, in Los Angeles, California, as the third daughter and fourth of five children of Michael and Tracy Rosberg.
+Both of her parents are psychologists: her father specialized in schizophrenia and her mother in child psychology.
 She has two brothers, one of whom is her twin, and two older sisters.

-Madison lived in Santa Clarita, a Los Angeles suburb, for the first few years of her life, before her family moved to the Woodland Hills neighborhood of Los Angeles.
+Madison lived in Santa Clarita, a Los Angeles suburb, for the first few years of her life before her family moved to the Woodland Hills neighborhood of Los Angeles.
 She was raised in the San Fernando Valley.
 Madison initially trained as a competitive horseback rider before switching to acting at age 14.
 She was homeschooled after the seventh grade.
 Her grandmother's cousin was a Texas cowboy named Clarence Hailey Long Jr., who appeared on the cover of the August 1949 issue of Life magazine, which served as the main inspiration for the Marlboro Man.
-She grew up watching films by Woody Allen, Quentin Tarantino, Sofia Coppola, and Martin Scorsese.
+She grew up watching films directed by Woody Allen, Quentin Tarantino, Sofia Coppola, and Martin Scorsese.

-Madison is Jewish, though she was raised in a non-practicing household.
+Madison is Jewish, and she was raised in a secular household.

+In several interviews she has discussed her social struggles, difficulties making eye contact, and being overstimulated by loud noises.

 Career

+2013–2023: Early work

 Madison made her acting debut in 2013, appearing in the short films Retirement and Pani's Box.
 In 2014, after appearing in the short film Bound for Greatness, she filmed her first feature film, Liza, Liza, Skies Are Grey, which was not released until 2017.

 In 2016, Madison began a starring role as Max Fox, a sullen teenager, in the FX comedy-drama series Better Things created by Louis C.K. and Pamela Adlon, which ran until 2022.
 From 2017 to 2018, she guest starred in the Bravo dark comedy series Imposters.
 In 2018, she appeared in the drama films Monster and Nostalgia.